MozeBaltyk/mozebaltyk.github.io/content/docs/Virtualisation/KVM/install.md

 systemctl status cockpit.socket
 ```

-Then manage your VMs from cockpit: https://localhost:9090 which could be an alternative to `virt-manager`
+Then manage your VMs from cockpit: https://localhost:9090 which could be an good alternative to `virt-manager`.